Using Aloe Vera on Scars

 ALOE VERA'S BENEFIT TO SCARS

-- Helping repair damaged skin cells
+- Helping support the natural repair of damaged skin cells

-- Protecting newer and healthier cells
+- Maintaining newer and healthier cells

 - Moisturizing and soothing